 - Social service organizations with the stability of upfront, flexible funding that enables them to scale and focus on delivering proven, outcomes-focused services;

 - Governments with the flexibility to support preventive services that lead to reduced costs and better outcomes in the long term;

-- Taxpayers with the security of knowing that government resources are toward programs that produce demonstrated results for society; and
+- Taxpayers with the security of knowing that government resources are directed toward programs that produce demonstrated results for society; and

 - Funders with the opportunity to put their capital to work in service of society.